Skip to main content

 • stability

-Overall, the game's stability is generally solid, with most players reporting a smooth experience and no significant game-breaking bugs.
-However, some users noted the presence of minor glitches and clipping issues, particularly in later levels, which can detract from gameplay.
-While the game is locked at 60fps and has a few annoying bugs, it remains enjoyable and playable, with developers actively working on improvements.
+Overall, the game's stability is generally solid, with most players reporting a smooth experience and no significant drops below 60fps.
+However, some users have noted the presence of minor glitches and bugs, particularly in later levels, which can occasionally disrupt gameplay but are not game-breaking.
+While the game is polished for the most part, a few players experienced issues with specific mechanics and controls, indicating that while the game is enjoyable, it still has room for improvement in stability.

 • “The game runs great; sadly, it is locked to 60fps.
 Uncapping it would be better, but it is not a major issue.
 I had absolutely no drops below 60; it runs rock solid and has no loading times.”